olgalupuleac/GraphAlgorithmRenderer/README.md

 ![1557745237084](readme-images/1557745237084.png)

 The main difference between node family and edge family is that the edge family should contain a definition of its target and source nodes.
-As we can have several node families, we need to chose which families target and source belongs to.
+As we can have several node families, we need to choose which families target and source belong to.
 (Note that they can belong to different families.)
 After choosing the family, we need to define how we will get the corresponding node.

 ![1557745271239](readme-images/1557745271239.png)